 Niederkorn, A. (2015).
 Surface-subsurface hydrologic exchange and nutrient dynamics in a groundwater-fed stream, Bauman Creek, Ontario, Canada.
 MSc thesis.

-Urban Green Infrastucture sites: Stormwater pond, storm sewers and bioretention cell sites, 2018-present
+Urban green infrastucture and stormwater monitoring sites: Stormwater pond, storm sewers and bioretention cell sites, 2018-present

 Since 2019, we have been working with the City of Richmond Hill, Toronto and Region Conservation Authority (TRCA), and Credit Valley Conservation via NSERC-funded research to understand phosphorus and other nutrients' retention and transport in urban landscapes by collecting data at these field sites to develop models to forecast the impact of climate change on these processes.